towhee-io/towhee/README.md

 Let's try your first Towhee pipeline.
 Below is an example for how to create a CLIP-based cross modal retrieval pipeline.

-The example needs towhee 1.0.0rc1, which can be installed with pip install towhee==1.0.0rc1, The latest usage [documentation](https://towhee.readthedocs.io/en/main/index.html).
+The example needs towhee 1.0.0, which can be installed with `pip install towhee==1.0.0`, The latest usage [documentation](https://towhee.readthedocs.io/en/main/index.html).

 ```python